mikemiller97/RandomMapCivV/README.md

 # RandomMapCivV
-Suggests a random map for Civilization V
+This is a Java application that suggests a random map to select for a game of Civilization V.